Updated April 2026

 Contain the incident

 Isolate affected systems where possible and preserve evidence.
-Do not wipe or rebuild before the forensic team is engaged.
+Do not wipe or rebuild systems before the forensic team has been engaged.

 2